-(3) Remuneration of Directors:
+(4) Remuneration of Directors:

-Your Company being a Central Public Sector Enterprise the appointment tenure andremuneration of Directors are decided by the President of India.
+Your Company being a Central Public Sector Enterprise the appointment tenure andremuneration of Directors are decided by the Government of India.
 The Governmentcommunication appointing the Functional Directors indicate the detailed terms andconditions of their appointment including a provision for the applicability of therelevant rules of the Company.

 Independent Directors are paid only sitting fee of Rs.20000 per meeting of theBoard/Committee of the Board attended by them.
-Further if there are more than one suchmeeting on the same day a sitting fee @ Rs.10000 is paid for the second and subsequentmeeting/s.
+Further if there are more than one suchmeeting on the same day a sitting fee of Rs.10000 is paid for the second and subsequentmeeting/s.

 Neither there was payment of commission to the Board of Directors nor any stock optionscheme offered to them during the year.

 Further none of the Directors had any pecuniary relationship nor entered into anyrelated party transactions with the Company during the year.